Fire and rescue services

 Do not travel to Chad overall.

-Do not travel to Chad overall due to the significant risk of terrorism, kidnapping, crime and civil unrest.
+Do not travel to Chad overall due to the dangerous security situation and the threat of terrorism, kidnapping and violent crime.

 See Safety